vuevert/Vert-Core/README.md

 }
 ```

-It is the same as Angular, will come in handy when you use class.
+Same as Angular, comes in handy.